niveditamazumdar/Assignment2/README.md

 4. ODA-USA_GGX.xlsx: Original csv file for the USA(by change) obtained from Quandl.
 5. multisets.xlsx : Original csv file for all the three countries bas on level.
 6. Assignment2_Data: Cleaned data for North American countries based on change and level.
+7. code.txt: Original code written in RSweave for the assignment.